ec429/kpu_mod/README-kapparay.txt

 	 vessel (their CoM is nonsense / in the wrong co-ordinate system).
 This is especially problematic because of asteroids, which are almost always bathed in solar and galactic radiation.
+	I don't know whether this will still happen, as we're now using the root part's reference transform, rather than the vessel's CoM.
+But it'll probably still be broken.
+(Background processing is _hard_, dangit!)

 	If there are multiple vessels in close proximity, each might get some of the other's radiation.
 Close proximity means about 10km.
-	However, it's only _likely_ to take hits if it's much closer, as all radiation is aimed within a 10m sphere of the CoM.
+	However, it's only _likely_ to take hits if it's much closer, as all radiation is aimed within a 10m sphere of the root part.
 	This shouldn't be a problem, as vessels this close should have similar radiation environments.
 Also, the radiation isn't duplicated; if the 'wrong' vessel absorbs it, it won't then go on to hit the 'right' one.